JAlcocerT/JAlcocerT/content/blog/tinkering-trackdays.md

 {{< youtube "xoOZMAEtqBc" >}}

-And it was all recorded with a Go Pro apparently!
+And apparently, it was all recorded with a Go Pro!

 So...we can do our [GoPro telemetry trick](https://jalcocert.github.io/JAlcocerT/dji-oa5pro-firmware-updates/#extracting-telemetry-data-from-gph9)